-After all, you don’t want to get caught put on any hidden fees, and you definitely don’t want to keep paying your premiums when you’ve thought you cancelled it properly.
+After all, you don’t want to get caught up on any hidden fees, and you definitely don’t want to keep paying your premiums when you’ve thought you cancelled it properly.
 Today, we’re going to detail absolutely everything you need to know to get the policy cancelled correctly.

 Why would you cancel your car insurance policy?

-There are many reasons why you might find yourself in the position of cancelling car insurance policy, so if you match any of the points below, you’ll know this article is for you;
+There are many reasons why you might find yourself in the position of cancelling car insurance policy, so if you match any of the points below, you’ll know this article is for you:

 - Unable to afford current car insurance premiums